NLAFET/StarNEig/.github/ISSUE_TEMPLATE/bug_report.md

 **Please complete the following information:**
  - Linux distribution and version
- - Compiler version / vendor
+ - Compiler vendor and version
- - StarNEig version / commit
+ - StarNEig vendor and version
  - StarPU version
- - BLAS version / vendor
+ - BLAS vendor and version
- - LAPACK version / vendor
+ - LAPACK vendor and version
- - ScaLAPACK version / vendor
+ - ScaLAPACK vendor and version
- - MPI library version / vendor
+ - MPI vendor and version
  - CUDA version

 **Additional context**